 A self-guided, 1/3-mile loop trail leads you past an incredible 5-story cliff dwelling, through a beautiful sycamore grove and along spring-fed Beaver Creek, one of only a few perennial streams in Arizona.
 Ranger programs are also offered daily.

-Located on the edge of one of the most beautiful places on earth, the Grand Canyon, the Monument's expansive landscape encompasses a chronicle of natural and cultural history.
+Located on the edge of one of the most beautiful places on earth, the Grand Canyon, the Monument's expansive landscape chronicles natural and cultural history.
 Visitors can access this monument via dirt road from Nevada, Arizona and Utah.
 (There are no paved roads within this national monument and this area is quite primitive).

 Please be sure to have a detailed map of Northern Arizona, as well as Nevada and Utah if possible.
-Grand Canyon-Parashant National Monument covers more than 1 million acres of remote and unspoiled terrain, and is a scientific treasure.
+Parashant National Monument covers more than 1 million acres of remote and unspoiled terrain and is a scientific treasure.
 It has been awarded international "Night Sky Province" status by the International Dark Sky Association.
 Enjoy views of deep canyons, mountains and "lonely" buttes that jut out of the landscape.
 The monument encompasses the lower portion of the Shivwits Plateau.

 Vermilion Cliffs National Monument

 Located in northern Arizona, north of the Grand Canyon, Vermilion Cliffs is a spectacular site to experience.
 The 3,000-foot escarpment of the Vermilion Cliffs reveals seven major geologic formations in layer-cake fashion.